OSGeo/grass/doc/development/style_guide.md

 black {source_file_or_directory}
 ```

 Black is configured via [pyproject.toml](../../pyproject.toml).
-Default line
+The line
-length is 88 characters.
+length is set to 88 characters.

 #### Flake8

-Use Flake8 to check formatting of all files:
+Use Flake8 to check formatting and basic issues in all files:

 ```bash
 flake8 python_file.py